mirosimo/CARS_THYMELEAF/README.md

 + ER-car-variant
 + ER-rest-of

-Which could be usefull for understanding the logic - folder xxx-documentation.
+Which could be usefull for understanding the logic.
 Also in folder xxx-documentation you can find some view examples - scrennshots.
 But is still in progress so is changing in time.

 ## Implemented features
 For now there are implemented things like:
-Inserting, Updating, Deleting records, Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Exception management,  Multilanguage, Views Validation, Authentification, Authorization - Users, Roles management Images are saved as blob in db, Thymeleaf, Css.
+Inserting, Updating, Deleting records, Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Exception management,  Multilanguage, Views Validation - Custom Validators, Custom annotations, Authentification, Authorization - Users, Roles management Images are saved as blob in db, Thymeleaf, Css.